elehcimd/awsflow/README.md

 awsflow.emr create --id j-DFSJK36AXDNR
 ```

-Cluster templates can have parameters that can be passed with repeated `--param key:value` options.
+Cluster templates can have parameters that can be passed with repeated `--param name:value` options.

 ## Accessing web services on EMR master node